Carthage Treasure

 The Carthage Treasure is a Roman silver hoard, which was found in Tunis, Tunisia, at the site of the ancient city of Carthage.
 The treasure principally consists of silver tableware and jewellery, most of which is now held at the British Museum.

 Discovery

 The hoard was unearthed in the 19th century at the Hill of St Louis in Carthage, which at the time of its deposition was the largest city of Africa Proconsulare.
 Most of the treasure was purchased by Sir Augustus Wollaston Franks, a senior curator at the British Museum, who bequeathed it to the museum upon his death in 1897.
-A small part of the treasure can be found in the Louvre, including one of the silver covered bowls.
+A small part of the treasure can be found in the Louvre, in Paris, including one of the silver covered bowls.